dividendnerd/dividendnerd.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

-I work in the field of healthcare informatics and I really like economics and figuring stuff out :)
+I work in the field of healthcare informatics and am curious about economics.
+In general, i just like to figure stuff out :)

 ### More Information